British Rail Class 416

-British Rail Class 416 (2-EPB) are a class of third-rail electric multiple units (EMUs) in service between 1953 and 1995.
+The British Rail Class 416 (2-EPB) third-rail electric multiple units (EMUs) were built by Ashford Works, Eastleigh works & Lancing works and were in service between 1953 and 1995.
 They were intended for inner suburban passenger services on London's Southern Electric network.
 There were two subclasses of Class 416: Class 416/1 to an SR design on salvaged 2-NOL underframes, built between 1953 and 1956, and Class 416/2 based on a British Railways Mark 1 coach design.

 In the 1980s some 2 EPB units were used on the North London Line between Richmond and North Woolwich; these units were equipped with window bars.